-- Is conducted in public settings;
+- Is conducted or encountered in public settings;

 - Is fundamentally engaged with public audiences or communities;